MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 So, the order of priority is:

-1. The **locale** variable defined for personalized invitations sent through Power Automate or email
-2. The **lang** parameter defined in the URL
+1. The **locale** variable or the **lang** parameter.
+The **locale** variable is defined for personalized invitations sent through Power Automate or email.
+The **lang** parameter is defined in the URL.
 3. The browser language the respondent is using
-4. The fallback language of the survey (in case the browser language is not set up in the survey)<!--note from editor: Will the reader understand what this means, or should it be covered a bit more?-->
+4. The fallback language of the survey (in case the browser language is not set up in the survey)
+5. Default language of the survey.

 ### Which should I use for setting up translation strings&mdash;uploading files through Excel or directly updating from the application's interface?

 If you've added a large number of languages to your survey and you need to get the translation strings verified by a translation team, you can upload the translations in the Excel file.

-If your survey has only a few languages and the translated strings are readily available, you can use the application's interface to set up<!--note from editor: Suggested, to echo the question.
-If the question is really about updating, should it say "Which should I use for updating translation strings..."?--> the translated strings.
+If your survey has only a few languages and the translated strings are readily available, you can use the application's interface to set up the translated strings.

 ### When should I set up the translation?

-We recommend that you start setting up<!--note from editor: Suggested again, to echo the question.
-"Updating" seems better used to indicate that the strings already exist but are being changed.--> translation strings only after you've completely set up the survey in its root language.
+We recommend that you start setting up translation strings only after you've completely set up the survey in its root language.
 This will make updating the translation strings more manageable and easier to maintain.

 ### What happens to email templates?